-The Nominating and Corporate Governance Committee is currently composed of three directors: Dr. Carter, Mr. Baltera and Mr. Hata with Mr. Baltera with Mr. Baltera acting as committee chair.
-All members of the Nominating and

-Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+The Nominating and Corporate Governance Committee is currently composed of three directors: Mr. Gustafson, Dr. Montgomery and Mr. Hata with Dr. Montgomery acting as committee chair.
+All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).